agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

 ## The Boost.SIMD namespace

 When using a **Boost.SIMD** type or function, it is necessary to use the boost::simd namespace.
-In order to simplify the writing of code, you may wish to give it an alias, as shown by
+In order to simplify the code, you may wish to give it an alias:

 @snippet helloworld.cpp hello-namespace

-This avoids having to type the full namespace every time you use **Boost.SIMD** functions.
+This avoids having to type the full namespace every time you use a **Boost.SIMD** function.

 ## The boost::simd::pack abstraction

-The base of any code using **Boost.SIMD** is the boost::simd::pack class included by
+The basis of any code using **Boost.SIMD** is the boost::simd::pack class included by

 @snippet helloworld.cpp hello-include-pack

-The pack can be considered analagous to an _SIMD_ register on your (or any other) machine.
+The pack may be considered analagous to an _SIMD_ register on your (or any other) machine.
 Operations performed on packs - from elementary operations like addition to full functions like sin(x) - will be performed using _SIMD_ registers and operations if supported by your hardware.
 As shown in the following example, data must still be loaded into and stored from these registers.

 ## Is it better practice to use the pack as an array?